A neighbourhood theorem for submanifolds in generalized complex geometry: Proof of the main results

 \subsubsection{The necessary estimates}

 Throughout this section we let $(M,I,\sigma)$ denote a fixed compact holomorphic Poisson manifold with boundary.
 Let

 be the spaces parametrizing generalized complex deformations of $(I,\sigma)$ and one-forms (thought of as exact $B$-field transformations) on $M$, respectively.
 Denote by $|\cdot |_k$ the $C^k$-norms on these Fr\'echet spaces.
+Note that for the Nash-Moser algorithm we only need these $C^k$-norms and not the Sobolev norms, although the latter will appear in intermediate estimates involving Hodge theory.
 As explained in Section \ref{14:20:32}, the group $\mcG$ acts on the set of deformations $\mcD$

 which is well defined when $|\xi|_1$ is small compared to $|\sigma+\ve_1|_0$ (c.f.\ Remark \ref{11:43:33}).

 In order to construct the sequence of one-forms of the algorithm (c.f.\ the strategy above), we will use the map $\Phi: \mcD \rightarrow \mcG$ defined by